 Polycystic Ovarian Syndrome (PCOS) is a hormonal condition impacting as many as 5 million women (or others with ovaries) in the United States, according to the CDC.

-The symptoms usually associated with PCOS are irregular periods, infertility, facial acne, and hirsutism--coarse hair growing in a way usually associated with males.
+The symptoms usually associated with PCOS are irregular periods, infertility or difficulty getting pregnant, facial acne, and hirsutism--coarse hair growing in a way usually associated with males.

 While these are the primary symptoms, it’s important to manage your PCOS in order to prevent the onset of related disorders and conditions including insulin resistance, diabetes, heart disease, and even mental health problems including depression and anxiety.

 Doctors will often recommend birth control for managing PCOS, but there are other ways to manage your PCOS in addition to medication (or instead of medication).
 Here are 5 ways to manage your PCOS naturally.

 There is a strong relationship between PCOS and insulin resistance--particularly in the approximately 80% of PCOS patients that are obese (Sam, 2007).
 You may know of insulin resistance by its association with diabetes or other metabolic disorders; PCOS patients have a higher risk of developing diabetes and heart disease (McCartney & Marshall, 2016).